Proantagonist/SupremeGamingRules/Ark/PVE/pve.md

 # **Global Rules**

 1. **DO NOT** block player spawns.
 If you have a player spawn inside your base, you __**MUST**__ make sure that there is an easy and obvious path out from your base.
-2. **DO NOT** block loot crate & beacon spawns or impede access to them by other players.
+2. **DO NOT** block loot crate, beacon spawns, and explorer notes or impede access to them by other players.
 2. **DO NOT** build or block access to the following restricted locations:
      - **Aberration:**
          - Surface Access Points